MAIF/izanami/izanami-documentation/src/main/paradox/clients/spring-starter.md

  * `FeatureClient` : the feature client if feature settings are defined
  * `ConfigClient` : the config client if feature settings are defined
  * `ExperimentsClient` : the experiment client if feature settings are defined
+ * `Proxy` : the proxy used to expose the data via http

 If the spring reactor is on the dependencies :